beaconpancakes/site/src/projects/0299214-Pangoblin.md

 It was a fun and fast drawing (it took me just an afternoon to make it) because I had the concept clear in my mind.
 I just had to look for pangolin references to understand the scale distribution and growth.
 The rest of the drawing was easy to create.

 I was remarkably happy with the line.
 But when later I tried to colorize the drawing, I was not convinced with the result.
 Just the line was fresh and funny and dynamic, and the color feels so much stable and excessively crafted.
-So finally I decided to get rid of the color layer, and everything feels better again.
+So finally, I decided to get rid of the color layer, and everything feels better again.

 Sometimes it is better just to go back to the first attempt!